-The EuroSciCon will be holding its CPD accredited for conference on “Bacteriology 2018” from June 18-19, 2018 in Paris, France.
+The EuroSciCon will be holding conference on “Bacteriology 2018” from June 18-19, 2018 in Paris, France.
 The theme of the conference is “Novel research on evolving issues, impacts and treatments in Bacteriology" which will provide an international platform for discussion of present and future challenges in various infectious diseases, diagnosis and treatments.
 World-leading health practitioners, clinicians, educators and researchers will present cutting-edge and practical clinical techniques based upon widely accepted evidence and will introduce new and emerging research in Bacteriology.

 Bacteriology 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
 Bacteriology conferences can join the EuroSciCon as an international member to receive discounts on registration.
 So come and join leading experts and allied professionals from June 18-19, 2018 in Paris, France to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Bacteriology.